SomaVue

 Methodology

-Every marker is mapped to both the standard pathology range and the functional optimum, then cross-referenced against four correlation matrices that mirror the mental model you've spent your career building.
+Every marker is mapped to both the standard pathology range and the optimal range, then cross-referenced against four correlation matrices that mirror the mental model you've spent your career building.

 01

-Standard ranges, functional optima — side by side.
+Standard ranges, optimal targets — side by side.

-Every panel shows the lab's pathological reference range and the functional optimum from IFM/Optimal DX-style targets.
+Every panel shows the lab's pathological reference range and the optimal range from IFM/Optimal DX-style targets.
 Flags surface the gap between "not sick" and "actually well" — the conversation your patients came for.

 02